protonemedia/laravel-paddle/README.md

 ## Usage

 The API calls are available with the `Paddle` facade.
 Check out the [the documentation](https://developer.paddle.com/api-reference/intro) to learn all about the Paddle API.
-You can build your API calls fluently and you could simply pass an array.
-The data will be partly validated, this might throw an `InvalidDataException` if your data is invalid.
+You can build your API calls fluently or you could simply pass an array which holds the data.
+This package has some basic validation rules for the given data and this might result in an `InvalidDataException` if your data is invalid.
 Whenever an API call fails it will throw a `PaddleApiException`.

 ``` php
 // Fluent: